keetonian/AgCubio/AgCubio/Project1/Resources/README.txt

 	Optimization of other algorithms (most are slow currently, but work at the small scale) Polishing code
 	Splitting: a bug where sometimes split cubes are not put into our data structure for tracking them.
+	Collisions code: much of it is the same, can be put into helper methods.

 Implemented Features: